Seidensticker company: fought the crisis despite fears-breakinglatest.news-Breaking Latest News

-The family company Seidensticker celebrated its hundredth anniversary in 2019 – a year later, sales plummeted dramatically.
+The family company Seidensticker celebrated its hundredth anniversary in 2019 – one year later, sales plummeted dramatically.

 In an interview with Business Insider, the two heirs, Frank and Gerd Oliver Seidensticker, and CEO Silvia Bentzinger explain how they dealt with the crisis.